fastapi-practices/fastapi_best_architecture/backend/README.md

 ## Docker

 > [!IMPORTANT]
-> Due to Docker context limitations, you cannot successfully build a standalone application
-> using a Dockerfile in the current directory
+> Due to Docker context limitations, you cannot successfully build a image using a Dockerfile in the current directory

 1. Make sure you're at the root of the project
 2. Run the following Docker command to build a image: